Belfast rape trial: Newstalk's Frank Greaney sums up the evidence from all angles

 Newstalk's Courts Correspondent Frank Greaney has been in Belfast since the trial began in late January.

-His in-depth analysis of the evidence given to the court by all the main witnesses in the case is below:
+He sums up the evidence given to the court by all the main witnesses below:

 If you have been affected by anything mentioned in this article you can contact the Dublin Rape Crisis Centre National 24-Hour helpline on 1800-77-88-88